 SECTION 1.1.
 Full-time employees (twenty or more hours per week) of the school shall be eligible for up to (10 days) sick leave.
 Employees paid on a part-time, seasonal, or temporary basis are not eligible for leave benefits.

 SECTION 1.2.
-Sick leave for full time employees is earned at the rate of (1 ) day(s) per month times the number of months worked, with unused days accumulated up to (20) days, plus applicable number of days for the current year to a maximum of (30) days.
+Sick leave for full time employees will be provided upon hire, with the option of rolling over 5 days into the next fiscal year..

 SECTION 1.3.
 Employees working less than 40 hours per week will earn a pro-rated share of sick leave.